node-hid/node-hid/README.md

 - Return array listing all connected HID devices

+### `HID.setDriverType(type)`
+  - Linux only
+  - Sets underlying HID driver type
+  - `type` can be `"hidraw"` or `"libusb"`, defaults to `"hidraw"`

 ### `device = new HID.HID(path)`

-- Open a HID device at the specifed platform-speific path
+- Open a HID device at the specified platform-specific path

 ### `device = new HID.HID(vid,pid)`

-- Open first HID device with speciic VendorId and ProductId
+- Open first HID device with specific VendorId and ProductId

 ### `device.on('data', function(data) {} )`